The new strategy of banks: request the testimony of the borrowers. Banks are up against the wall. Especially with regard to floor clause claims.

-The Bank chances for obtaining a ruling in favour of their interests are very unlikely.
+The Bank’s chances for obtaining a ruling in favour of their interests are very unlikely.
 Especially, after the ruling of the Court of Justice of the European Union 21/12/2016.
-Although the former Spanish Government had put spokes in the consumers’ wheels disposing of specialised courts working with little means and facilitating to the banks treating the claims directly with their clients, the reality is that banks are disbursing astronomical amounts because of the capital refunds they unduly charged for abusive clauses in their mortgage contract.
+Although the former Spanish Government had put spokes in the consumers’ wheels by disposing of specialised courts working with little means and facilitating the banks treating the claims directly with their clients, the reality is that banks are disbursing astronomical amounts because of the capital refunds they unduly charged for abusive clauses in their mortgage contract.

-Rather than being a litigation strategy, Banks miserly intend to affect their clients or former clients -especially those who live abroad- banks requesting clients testimony in court, with the purpose of the case being dismissed if they do not appear and the claim is terminated.
+Rather than being a litigation strategy, Banks miserly intend to affect their clients or former clients -especially those who live abroad- banks requesting clients’ testimony in court, with the purpose of the case being dismissed if they do not appear and the claim is terminated.

 The motivation for the borrower to attend the trial is the need to assess the transparency of the floor clause in an individualized manner and taking into account the specific circumstances of each case: “other means could be taken into account through which comply with the requirement that the clause in question was overlooked by the consumer”.
 Sentence of the First Chamber of the Supreme Court of March 9th (Casación núm.
 2223/2014).